For updates, announcements, data issues and scheduled maintenance, subscribe to the LANCE FIRMS mailing list.

 What are Collections?

 Reprocessing of the entire MODIS data archive is periodically performed to incorporate better calibration, algorithm refinements, and improved upstream products into all MODIS products.
 The updated MODIS data archive resulting from each reprocessing is referred to as a collection.
 Later collections supersede all earlier collections.
 For Terra MODIS, Collection 1 consists of the first products generated following launch.
 Terra MODIS data were first reprocessed for the first time in June 2001 to produce Collection 3.
 Note that this first reprocessing was numbered Collection 3, rather than Collection 2, as one would expect.
 Collection 3 was also the first produced for the Aqua MODIS products.
 Collection 4 reprocessing was initiated in December 2002 for Terra MODIS, and somewhat later for the Aqua MODIS.
 Collection 5 began reprocessing in early 2007, and it forms the current archive of the MODIS products.
 Improvements in Collection 5 included adding the Fire Radiative Power value to the fire detections and refining the detection confidence to more accurately identify questionable active fire pixels.
-Collection 6 is scheduled to begin in 2011.
+Collection 6 will be released later this year (2014).
+Some of the key differences between Collection 5 and Collection 6 will be that Collection 6 will extend processing to oceans and other large bodies, including detection of off-shore gas flaring, there will be a reduction in false alarms in the Amazon caused by small forest clearings and there will be an improved cloud mask.

 Are there any missing MODIS fire data?